ITPNYU/ITP-IMA-Community-Guidelines/CONTRIBUTING.md

 ## Getting Started

-If you want to help develop the ITP/IMA Community Commitments, here are the steps to get started:
+If you want to help develop the ITP/IMA Community Guidelines, here are the steps to get started:

 ### Setup